cjdbarlow/Part-One/statistical-tests.md

 * Data is normally distributed
 * Population standard deviation is known

-A **two-tailed test** evaluates whether the sample mean is significantly greater or less than the population mean.
-A **one-tailed test** only evaluates the relationship in one direction.

 ###Student's T Test
 This is a variant of the Z test, used when the population standard deviation is not known.